SasmitoMotion/Install_VNC_Server/Instruction_how_to_install.md

     vncserver :0 -geometry 1920x1080 -depth 24

-Now, on your computer, install and run the VNC client and on a Linux machine install the package xtightvncviewer:

-    sudo apt-get install xtightvncviewer

 Create a file containing the following shell script to run VNC Server for your Raspberry Pi: